OllieJones/sqlite-object-cache/readme.txt

 <h4>Who should use this?</h4>

-If your site runs on a single web server machine, and that server provides the [SQLite3](https://www.php.net/manual/en/book.sqlite3.php) and [igbinary](https://www.php.net/manual/en/intro.igbinary.php) extensions to php, this plugin will almost certainly make your site work better.
+If your site runs on a single web server machine, and that server provides the [SQLite3](https://www.php.net/manual/en/book.sqlite3.php) and [igbinary](https://www.php.net/manual/en/intro.igbinary.php) extensions to php, this plugin will almost certainly make your site work faster.
+And if that server provides the [APCu](https://www.php.net/manual/en/book.apcu.php) extension, this plugin uses it too.

 Some hosting providers offer [redis](https://redis.io/) cache servers.
 If your provider offers redis, it may be a good choice.
 You can use it via tbe [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin.
 Sites using redis have one SQL database and another non-SQL storage server: redis.
 Other hosting providers offer [memcached](https://memcached.org/), which has the [Memcached Object Cache](https://wordpress.org/plugins/memcached/) plugin.
 And some large multipurpose cache plugins, such as the [LiteSpeed Cache](https://wordpress.org/plugins/litespeed-cache/), also offer object caching based on one of those cache server software packages.